All official European Union website addresses are in the europa.eu domain.

 under EU law

-Protected areas in Germany cover a total of km2 on land, representing the third largest terrestrial protected areas network in the EU, and km2 at sea.
+Protected areas in km2 on land, representing the third largest terrestrial protected areas network in the EU, and km2 at sea.

-Percentage of area covered by protected areas
+cover a total ofPercentage of area covered by protected areas

-Currently, of terrestrial area of Germany is designated as protected areas, which is significantly above the EU value of 26.4%.
+Currently, of terrestrial area of is designated as protected areas, which is significantly above the EU value of 26.4%.
 The EU Biodiversity Strategy has set a target of reaching 30% protected area coverage at the EU level by 2030.

 Number of protected areas

-Germany has a total of protected areas, comprising sites designated under national laws and Natura 2000 sites.
+protected areas, comprising sites designated under national laws and Natura 2000 sites.
 These Natura 2000 sites are designated under the Birds Directive, encompassing Special Protection Areas, and the Habitats Directive, encompassing Sites of Community Importance).

 Number of protected areas